pandulapeter/beagle/README.md

 Optionally you can add the following parameters to this function:
 * The appearance of the menu can be personalized by specifying an [Appearance](https://github.com/pandulapeter/beagle/blob/master/common/src/main/java/com/pandulapeter/beagle/common/configuration/Appearance.kt) instance.
 For example, here you can specify a custom theme for the debug menu using the `themeResourceId` property, in case the one used by the `Application` / `Activity` is not suitable.
 Note: It's recommended to extend a `.NoActionBar` Material theme.
 * The behavior of the menu can be personalized by specifying a [Behavior](https://github.com/pandulapeter/beagle/blob/master/common/src/main/java/com/pandulapeter/beagle/common/configuration/Behavior.kt) instance.
-For example, adjusting the shake-to-open threshold or the strength of the haptic feedback is a frequent use case of this class.
+For example, adjusting the shake to open threshold or the strength of the haptic feedback is a frequent use case of this class.

 By default you can fetch Beagle by shaking the device.